opencasestudies/ocs-hypertension-diet/Hypertension_and_Diet.md

 ##  28  30  40  50  60 100 144 180 189 200 365
 ##   1   8   1   1   1   1   1   1   1   1   7
 ```
 The result answers why there are so many missing value for 'drink'.
-In these 412 missing value, 406 sample never drink and there are just 6 real missing value.
-Therefore, merging these two as one is a better choice to avoid losing too many observations.
+Among these 412 missing values, 406 samples never drink and there are just 6 real missing values.
+Therefore, merging these two variables as one is a better choice to avoid losing too many observations.

 ```r